-The reason why the rocket throat lining uses tungsten copper alloy as the key production material is that because it can withstand higher working temperature and mechanical shock.
+The reason why the rocket throat lining uses tungsten copper alloy as the key production material is that it can withstand higher working temperatures and mechanical shock.

 A solid rocket motor is a chemical rocket motor that uses solid propellant, which is composed of grain, combustion chamber, nozzle assembly, and ignition device.
 The rocket engine nozzle is a convergence-diffusion nozzle.

 It is composed of an inlet section, a throat, and an outlet cone.
 Its function is to convert the thermal energy of the combustion products into the kinetic energy of the high-speed jet to generate thrust.
 The expansion ratio, that is, the area ratio between the throat and the nozzle, will directly affect the performance of the engine.

 Unlike liquid engines, which use cooling nozzles, solid engines use ablative nozzles.
 The inner wall of the nozzle is coated with ablative materials, which absorb heat through the ablation and evaporation of the material to prevent the nozzle from overheating and burning.
 The lining part in the entire nozzle also needs to withstand very high temperatures and pressure.